 Kindly remember to follow me on Aetherhub to get notified when I post a new article.

 Hi, I'm Mark.
-I've won exactly one World Magic Cup Qualifier, one Preliminary Pro Tour Qualifier, one Arena Open ($2k) and one CFB Pro Showdown (April, 2021), and I am looking to win more.
-I've played in almost every Mythic Championship Qualifier Weekend and made Day 2 four times (so far).
-Follow my FB page or subscribe to my Twitch channel for no frills, competitive Magic.
+I've won exactly one World Magic Cup Qualifier, one Preliminary Pro Tour Qualifier, one Arena Open ($2k) one CFB Pro Showdown (April, 2021), and one Mana Traders Series (Oct, 2021) and I am looking to win more.
+I've played in almost every Mythic Championship Qualifier Weekend.
+Follow my FB page or my Twitch channel for no frills, competitive Magic.
 You won't see my face, but I won't hide my gameplay and deckchoice flaws.
 I play both MTGA and MTGO and stream most of the time when I do.
 I will lose often, and I will make mistakes, but I try my best to let you know when I do (and I think I will still win a lot more times than I lose).